1st Place — $6,000.00 — St. Lawrence Market

-Celebrating its 10th Anniversary in 2013, the Neighbourhood Challenge has grown rapidly, out of our desire to have the marathon give back to the communities we run through.
+Celebrating its 13th year in 2016, the Neighbourhood Challenge has grown rapidly, out of our desire to have the marathon give back to the communities we run through.
 For the Scotiabank Toronto Waterfront Marathon to be really successful, it has to have a sustainable, year-round impact on our local neighbourhoods, groups, charities and families.
 It can't be something that imposes itself on the city one day a year, and expects everyone to stand to attention.
 This is how great marathons have been made in New York, London, Chicago and Paris—by involving, engaging and giving back to the community.

 To achieve this goal, we've tried to find 12 local charities and groups who could put on a festival, a celebration of their 'hood at our Neighbourhood Cheering & Entertainment Centres along the marathon route—groups like the Ukrainian Festival Committee representing Bloor West/High Park, who strive every year to find the money to put on a marvellous festival in late August/early September that is so important to the many Eastern Europeans who have settled in the west-end of the city; or The Revue Cinema Society that has fought so hard to save and renovate "The Revue", a landmark in their Roncesvalles neighbourhood, but also a place for children and families to go all year round, to have the joy of watching movies, but also to preserve a vital, vibrant community meeting place.